Golden Nugget Hotel & Casinos: Acquisition by Fertitta Entertainment

 On February 4, 2005, Houston based Landry's Restaurants, Inc., now a subsidiary of Fertitta Entertainment, agreed to purchase the Golden Nugget Las Vegas for $140 million in cash plus the assumption of $155 million of debt.

 On May 31, 2005 the agreement for Barrick Gaming to acquire the Golden Nugget Laughlin expired without a final deal being reached.
 As a result, Landry's acquired the property as part of its agreement to purchase the Golden Nugget Las Vegas.
 There was no increase in the purchase price as a result of this change since the money from the sale would have been used to reduce the debt on the Las Vegas property; instead, Landry's assumed that debt as well.
 On September 27, 2005 Landry's completed the acquisition of Poster Financial for approximately $318 million.

 In 2022, Golden Nugget announced the acquisition of the Wildwood Casino and Hotel in Cripple Creek, Colorado, with plans to rebrand it under the Golden Nugget brand.
 The same year, the company broke ground on a casino in Danville, Illinois in a partnership deal with Wilmot Gaming.
+The following year, Fertitta Entertainment agreed to buy the Hard Rock Hotel & Casino Lake Tahoe, with plans to convert it to a Golden Nugget.